 One hour before a test the OC requests the capability of each team to participate.
-If a team cancels its participation at this point of time, it cannot withdraw the decision during the test.
-The order in which the teams have to perform a run is determined by a draw by the OC.
-The order will be made public at least 45 minutes before slot of the particular test.
+This decision is binding, i.e., withdrawn teams can not decide to participate after all.
+The order in which the teams perform is determined randomly by the OC.
+The particular ordering will be made public at least 45 minutes before the start time of the specific test.

-A run is preceded with a 5 minutes preparation time.
-This time begins once the previous team has left the start area.
-During a run and the preparation time team members are not allowed inside the arena, except the referees allow it (e.g. to check if everything is set-up according to specification).
+A run is preceded with a 1 minute preparation time.
+This time begins once the previous team has left the arena.
+During preparation time, team members are allowed in the start area to set up their robot, and one team member may check the correct set-up of the arena, as well as position objects that are to be positioned by the team.

-The preparation time starts as soon as the previous team has left the start area.
-If the preparation time runs out the run time will start, this can happen when the previous team is still in the arena.
-When a team is ready, the robot is connected and the team leader signals that the robot is ready, the time will be stopped.
+The preparation time starts as soon as the previous team has left the arena.
+If the preparation time runs out, the run time will start automatically.
+Once a team is ready and the robot is connected to the refbox, the team leader signals that the robot is ready, and the run starts.
+In case the referees still block the arena, the preparation time is stopped at zero seconds, meaning the team has to leave the start area, but the run time does not start yet.

-When the preparation time ends, all team members must immediately leave the start area and are no longer allowed to interact with the robot, the only interactions allowed are unplugging network or power cables.
+Upon start of the run, all team members must immediately leave the start area and are no longer allowed to interact with the robot, the only interactions allowed are unplugging network or power cables.

-Before the tun starts the team has to check if the arena is setup correct (e.g. all manipulation objects are placed according to task specification, obstacles are placed correct).
-If the team is ready the run may start as soon as the previous team has left the arena.
+Before the run starts, it is the team's resposibility to check if the arena is set up correctly (e.g. all manipulation objects are placed according to task specification, obstacles are placed according to the rules).
+Teams are encouraged to setup their robots as much as possible during the run of the preceding team or even before the test, including localization and testing basic functionality.
+However, the team should only connect to the refbox once their preparation time starts.